It’s A Wild Story : The Story of Kind of Wild Wines

 REWILDING OUR PLANET

 Spurred on by the support of their crowdfunding campaign, Kind of Wild launched in April 2021.
 It is a first for the US wine market, offering customers a global collection of certified organic and vegan wine discoveries delivered directly to your doorstep, in order to support winemakers that farm healthy soils.
-While these wines are available à la carte, the idea is to join Club Wild as a subscription member to receive them effortlessly monthly, bi-monthly, or quarterly based on your likes and needs.
+While these wine are available à la carte, the idea is to join Club Wild as a subscription member to receive them effortlessly monthly, bi-monthly, or quarterly based on your likes and needs.
 The initial collection is a portfolio of 6 organic wines from 6 different countries – one Rosé, two Whites, and three Reds.
 The wines are sourced and crafted from six premium wine-growing appellations in France, Spain, Italy, Austria, Argentina, and Chile.

 The brand’s name stems from the concept of rewilding our planet and returning it to its most natural form.
 At the same time, it also communicates that the people behind the brand are genuine, kind, and kind of unconventional.
 This philosophy of care has deep roots in Kind of Wild.
 According to Adam, Kind of Wild was created to “encourage healthier soils, cleaner air, and wines that are better for you.”